At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience with Unix/Linux, SQL, and any relevant back office systems.
-Emphasise your skills in scripting and automation, as well as your familiarity with trade processing and payments.
+Use specific examples from your past roles that demonstrate your skills in scripting and automation.

 Craft a Strong Cover Letter: Write a cover letter that specifically addresses the requirements mentioned in the job description.
-Explain how your background in investment banking and your technical skills make you a perfect fit for the role.
+Explain how your background in FX, Money Markets, or Derivatives aligns with the role and express your enthusiasm for the opportunity.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
-A polished application reflects your attention to detail, which is crucial in the finance industry.
+A polished application reflects attention to detail, which is crucial in the finance sector.

 How to prepare for a job interview at Job Traffic